vdebes/kata-greed/DEVLOG.md

 shunt a return value with a class property and a getter in the Triple rule.

 Next to refactor since to be the Singles, since it is the closest to triple in terms of behaviour.

+Singles went well.
+No shunt to do here.
+Each time I just move the private method related to the rule in a dedicated class and rename it to getPoints().
+This method name is not correct at this point in time.
+It reflects where I want to go.
+I do not worry too much about the heterogenous return types here.
+First, I split the Greed class.